Section 1: Installation and setup

 Step 2: Connecting the MTi

 Connect a device to your PC using the supplied USB cable and start MT Manager from the start menu.
 With the USB cable, the MTi is automatically found.
 Upon connecting the MTi, MT Manager will scan COM-ports and USB-ports for connected device.
+Alternatively, you can use the Scan icons () to detect connected MTi's.

-MTi's are displayed in the Device List:
+Once connected, MTi's will be displayed in the Device List:

 Section 2: Basic functionality of MT Manager